-If you have been injured in a truck accident in Dallas, you know how serious and scary it is.
-When you crash into or crash a twenty-plus ton vehicle, there will be a lot of damage.
+If you have been injured in a truck accident in Dallas, you know how serious and scary it can be.
+When you collide with a twenty-plus ton vehicle, you can expect plenty of damage.

-Unlike a typical car crash, in a truck crash, there is typically one or more third parties on top of the individuals involved in the collision itself (and their insurance companies) that have a significant stake in how the settlement process shakes out.
+Unlike a typical car crash, in a truck accident there are typically one or more third parties on top of the individuals involved in the collision itself (and their insurance companies) that have a significant stake in how the settlement process shakes out.